ReproNim/reproman/CONTRIBUTING.md

 - *NICEMAN_CMD_PROTOCOL*:
   Specifies the protocol number used by the Runner to note shell command or python function call times and allows for dry runs.
   'externals-time' for ExecutionTimeExternalsProtocol, 'time' for ExecutionTimeProtocol and 'null' for NullProtocol.
-  Any new NICEMAN_CMD_PROTOCOL has to implement niceman.support.protocol.ProtocolInterface
+  Any new NICEMAN_CMD_PROTOCOL has to implement reproman.support.protocol.ProtocolInterface
 - *NICEMAN_CMD_PROTOCOL_PREFIX*:
   Sets a prefix to add before the command call times are noted by NICEMAN_CMD_PROTOCOL.
 - *NICEMAN_PROTOCOL_REMOTE*:
   Binary flag to specify whether to test protocol interactions of custom remote with annex
 - *NICEMAN_LOG_TIMESTAMP*:
-  Used to add timestamp to niceman logs
+  Used to add timestamp to reproman logs
 - *NICEMAN_RUN_CMDLINE_TESTS*:
   Binary flag to specify if shell testing using shunit2 to be carried out
 - *NICEMAN_TEMP_FS*: